Edey scores 38 as No. 1 Purdue overwhelms Spartans 77-61

-David Jenkins Jr. added a season-best 11 points as the Big Ten-leading Boilermakers (21-1, 10-1) won their eighth straight.
-Edey also had three blocks and three assists.
+David Jenkins Jr. added a season-best 11 points and Fletcher Loyer had nine as the Big Ten-leading Boilermakers (21-1, 10-1) won their eighth straight.

-After scoring just four points and grabbing only one rebound in the first 12 minutes, the 7-foot-4 junior heated up quickly and put the Spartans in deep trouble.
+After scoring just four points and grabbing only one rebound in the first 12 minutes, he heated up quickly and put the Spartans in deep trouble.

 A stretch of eight consecutive points for Edey sent the Boilermakers on a half-closing 23-5 run.
-Spartans coach Tom Izzo drew a technical foul at the end of the first half, and Braden Smith converted both free throws for a 42-22 lead before the second half started.
+Izzo also drew a technical foul at the end of the first half, and Braden Smith converted both free throws for a 42-22 lead before the second half started.

 Edey was just warming up.

 He scored Purdue’s first three baskets in the second half.
-When Michigan State went on a 7-0 run to close to 53-43, Edey made two layups and four free throws to make it 61-45 with 8:58 to play.
+When Michigan State went on a 7-0 run to close to 53-43, Edey made two layups and four free throws, extending the lead to 61-45 with 8:58 to play.

-The Spartans couldn’t get closer than 13 the rest of the game.

 BIG PICTURE

-Michigan State: While the Spartans seem to be getting stronger as the season progresses, a trademark of Izzo’s teams, facing Edey twice in 13 days is enough to challenge any team.
+Michigan State: While the Spartans may be getting stronger, facing Edey twice in 13 days is enough to challenge any team.
 The good news: Michigan State won’t see Purdue again until at least March and may have contended with Edey for the last time.

-Purdue: The Boilermakers are rolling at the moment.
+Purdue: The Boilermakers are rolling.
 Not only have they won eight straight, 23 straight opponents have failed to top the 70-point mark and now they’re finding complementary pieces for Edey, too.
 It’s a dangerous combination — for Purdue’s opponents.

 POLL IMPLICATIONS

 The Boilermakers solidified their No. 1 ranking this week by sweeping the Big Ten’s two Michigan schools.
-They’re the only Power Five program with fewer than two losses and even with three of their last five wins coming by five or fewer points, Purdue has avoided the pitfalls others have not.
+Purdue is the only Power Five program with fewer than two losses and despite some close calls, Purdue has avoided the pitfalls others have not.

 MILESTONE MOMENT